zloeber/taskfiles/README.md

 task docker:build docker:shell
 ```

-Then when you are in the running container start up zsh for a better shell experience
+Then when you are in the running container start up zsh for a better shell experience.
+Then you can run task or any other binaries included in `.mise.toml`

 ```bash
 /bin/zsh